FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Puzzle %s=%s is the number of the puzzle.
 This means the way it appears on the site will be something like "Puzzle 5705".
 Appears on the "Training" page (http://lichess.org/training).

 Puzzle of the day=A random chess puzzle presented on right-hand side the "Play" page (http://lichess.org).
 As the name suggests, there is a different puzzle every day.

+Click to solve=The title text (what you see when you hover the mouse over) of the chess board for the puzzle of the day on the "Play" page (http://lichess.org).

 Good move=Informs the player that they played a good move, but not the best they could make.
 Appears in a green box on the left-hand side of the "Training" page (http://lichess.org/training), in reference to the chess puzzle you are currently playing.
 Keep your translation short, as a longer sentence (also translatable) just below this one informs them it is not the best move they could play.